khulnasoft/integrations-core/amazon_eks/README.md

 ## Overview

 Amazon Elastic Kubernetes Service (EKS) is a managed Kubernetes service that automates certain aspects of deployment and maintenance for any standard Kubernetes environment.
-Whether you are migrating an existing Kubernetes application to Amazon EKS, or are deploying a new cluster on Amazon EKS on AWS Outposts, Datadog helps you monitor your EKS environments in real time.
+Whether you are migrating an existing Kubernetes application to Amazon EKS, or are deploying a new cluster on Amazon EKS on AWS Outposts, Khulnasoft helps you monitor your EKS environments in real time.

 ## Setup

-Because Datadog already integrates with Kubernetes and AWS, it is ready-made to monitor EKS.
-If you're running the Agent in a Kubernetes cluster and plan to migrate to EKS, you can continue monitoring your cluster with Datadog.
+Because Khulnasoft already integrates with Kubernetes and AWS, it is ready-made to monitor EKS.
+If you're running the Agent in a Kubernetes cluster and plan to migrate to EKS, you can continue monitoring your cluster with Khulnasoft.

 Additionally, [Amazon EKS Managed Node Groups][2] and [Amazon EKS on AWS Outposts][3] are supported.